 This captivating effect is unique to the acrylic face-mount style and is the reason they look so bright and vibrant, full of rich detail with amazing depth.

-Many of the images in my Panoramic Gallery can be printed up to ten feet wide as a Lumachrome® TruLife® print under a single sheet of acrylic, and a select few images up to twelve feet wide as a triptych.
+Many of the images in my Panoramic Gallery can be printed up to ten feet wide as a Lumachrome® TruLife® print under a single sheet of acrylic, and a select few images up to twelve feet wide or more as a triptych.

 If you have a big wall to fill, these incredible prints are awe-inspiring.
 Lumachrome® is a proprietary, state-of-the-art paper that is simply the best printing material available today.